learnk8s/learnk8s.io/src/requests-limits/content.md

 If you think that your app requires at least 256MB of memory to operate, this is the request value.

-The application can use more than 256MB, but kubernetes guarantees a minimum of 256MB to the container.
+The application can use more than 256MB, but Kubernetes guarantees a minimum of 256MB to the container.

 On the other hand, **limits define the max amount of resources that the container can consume.**